 In the upcoming weeks, I’ll be celebrating my 40th birthday…crazy doesn’t begin to describe that sudden realization forming in my ever analyzing mind.
-So, with that milestone approaching, in addition to the seasonal shifts taking place.
-I’ve been beginning to revamp my skincare regimens.
-However, to be honest, I don’t actually have any – other than trying to make certain to hydrate, moisturize, eat well and take my supplements.
+So, with that milestone approaching in addition to the seasonal shifts taking place.
+I’ve been revamping my skincare regimens.
+However, to be honest, I don’t actually have any – other than trying to make certain to hydrate, moisturize, eat well, and take my supplements.

 That said, here’s the dish on my daily routine…

 Thanks to my dear, Great Aunt Velma, for telling me at the age of 12, “Baby, all you’ll ever need is some Witch Hazel, a washcloth, and water.
 Remember that…”, and to this day her words stand true.Apricot Oil.
 Given that time of year is known as a sort of reawakening from the seasonal slumber brought upon by Winter’s crispness.
 I like to revive this delicate mask that greets the world, with an oil that is known for toning & firming; which is ever so needed after sitting in rooms with forced heat filling the air and drying out our skin.
 In Summer, my oil of choice is Sweet Almond Oil.
 Its light nutty smell and easily absorbent qualities make it the perfect warm weather – moisturizing magnet.
 In Autumn, you guessed it – Sesame Oil.
 This oil is packed with essential fatty acids, that aid in providing antibacterial and anti-inflammatory properties; which nourishes your skins sub layers – ultimately promoting skin softness.
 In Winter, some good ol’ Vitamin E Oil does the trick.
 Thanks to its thick yet quickly absorbing nature.
 It lingers just long enough to protectively coat the delicate layers of our face from the freezing blast of Winter’s frosty kisses.